George R. Pettit: Recognition

 The late Professor Carl Djerassi described Pettit as “one of the great heroes in the chemistry of marine natural products out of which he created a battery of anti-cancer agents not equaled anywhere.”

-Dr. Gordon Cragg, former chief of the National Cancer Institute’s Natural Products Branch, stated Pettit “can truly be regarded as one of the great pioneers and giants in natural products and drug discovery, and he was among the first to explore the realm of marine organisms as a source of potential antitumor agents.
+Dr. Gordon Cragg, former chief of the National Cancer Institute’s Natural Products Branch, stated Pettit “was among the first to explore the realm of marine organisms as a source of potential antitumor agents.
 His early research in this area blossomed into a marine natural products drug discovery program of exceptional productivity and achievement.”